THE BLOG

 Resources

-PROJECT HIGHLIGHT: Camp Kum-Ba-Yah Sensory Garden
+Project Highlight: Camp Kum-Ba-Yah Sensory Garden

 Camp Kumbayah, Lynchburg's community-focused nature center, was awarded a grant for a sensory garden to provide healing, and recreational and educational opportunities.